 This stark inequality in wealth can be shown to be tied to inequalities in attainment opportunities for the next generation.
 I attempt to uncover the causal mechanisms behind these intergenerational wealth effects through both cross-national and within-country analyses.
 In particular, I seek empirical evidence for what I call the “insurance function” of wealth.

 - Wealth and Mobility Regimes.
 The United States, Germany, and Sweden in Comparison (working paper)

-- Are Wealth Gaps in Education Growing? (working paper)
+- Growing Wealth Gaps in Education (working paper)

 - Intergenerational Transfers and the Concentration of Wealth within Family Lineages (working paper)

 When studying the intergenerational role of wealth it may be particularly important to extend the view beyond the parent-child relationship and consider transmission processes across more generations and extended family networks:

 - How Rigid is the Wealth Structure and Why?
 Inter- and Multigenerational Correlations in Wealth (working paper)

 - Family Wealth and Children’s Educational Outcomes in Sweden (working paper)

 - Does Donald Need Uncle Scrooge?
 Extended-family wealth and children’s educational attainment in the United States (forthcoming paper)

 Wealth may also provide an important safety net for intragenerational mobility by buffering adverse shocks to economic well-being.
 An ongoing project investigates whether wealth attenuates the income scarring effects of unemployment and does so differently across institutional contexts.